jonathan2503/Computational_intelligences_301514/README.md

 ### [Quarto](https://github.com/jonathan2503/Quarto/tree/Quarto)
   ✅ clik-event real time  \
   ✅ GUI complete \
   ❌ STOP working on the  GUI because a server in C++  will be provided to us and  which we will interface with
   <p float="left">
   <img src="00_foto/off.gif" width="500" />
 </p>

 ### [Lab2](https://github.com/jonathan2503/Computational_intelligences_301514/tree/main/lab2)
- ✅ understand the problem  \
+ ❌ Try my implementation based on prof's algoritm \
- ✅ study a solution
+ ✅ studing the solution of collegues